Things To Do & Places To See In Rarotonga

 Wigmore’s Waterfall

 Cutting inland next to the abandoned Sheraton Resort, the road ends at Wigmore’s Waterfall – the only waterfall in Rarotonga that I’m aware of.
-It’s nothing spectacular and in fact may not even exist in the dry season, but it’s still pretty cool to see if you’ve got your own vehicle.
-The waterfall also marks the end of the strenuous Cross Island Track, rewarding those who hike from north to south with a refreshing dip in the waterfall’s cold pool (see ‘hiking’ section).
+It’s nothing spectacular and in fact, may not even exist in the dry season, but it’s still pretty cool to see if you’ve got your own vehicle.
+The waterfall also marks the end of the strenuous Cross-Island Track, rewarding those who hike from north to south with a refreshing dip in the waterfall’s cold pool (see ‘hiking’ section).

 Storytellers Bicycle Tours

 Up for some island discovery?
 Join one of the tours offered by Storytellers Eco Cycle Tours.
 Choose one that suits your riding level and how much time you feel like spending on the bike.
-Whichever tour you opt for, you’ll learn about Rarotonga’s natural landscape, culture and history – while getting a bit of exercise done.
+Whichever tour you opt for, you’ll learn about Rarotonga’s natural landscape, culture, and history – while getting a bit of exercise done.

 Highland Cultural Paradise

-Commanding wonderful panoramic view of Rarotonga’s quiet West coast, a visit to the Highland Cultural Paradise is a great way for both adults and children to learn about the ancient Cook Islands culture.
+Commanding a wonderful panoramic view of Rarotonga’s quiet West coast, a visit to the Highland Cultural Paradise is a great way for both adults and children to learn about the ancient Cook Islands culture.
 Located up in the mountains, the cultural village sits on the grounds of the former residence of the Tinomana tribe.
 The tribe’s ancient village spreads across a vast expanse of the surrounding mountains, with just a fraction excavated to date.

-You can wander around the village on your own, but I highly recommended joining a guided a tour.
+You can wander around the village on your own, but I highly recommended joining a guided tour.
 On the tour, your authentically looking guide will take you through the village, which brings back to life the tribe’s ancient ways.
 The Tinomana controlled this part of the island but not without having to protect their land from neighboring tribes.
-There were plenty of battles, lots of bloodshed and honor was paramount.
+There were plenty of battles, lots of bloodshed, and honor was paramount.
 You’ll visit an actual ancient marae (Polynesian temple), where you’ll witness a key religious ceremony followed by a lesson on how justice was carried out in the old days (hint: it wasn’t pretty).

 Here’s a full review of Highland Cultural Paradise, including the village tour and island night show.